bhaskarachalla/Youtube-Data-Harvesting/README.md

              Youtube Data Harvesting and Warehousing

+Brief:
+1. Importing Necessary Libraries: The script starts by importing essential libraries for tasks such as accessing the YouTube API, managing databases, and creating a user interface.
+2. Functions for Interacting with YouTube API: It defines functions to interact with the YouTube API, allowing it to fetch data like channel information, video IDs, details, comments, and playlist details.
+3. Uploading Data to MongoDB: The script connects to a MongoDB database and uploads various data (channel, playlist, video, and comment information) into collections for easy retrieval and manipulation.
+4. Uploading Data to PostgreSQL: It establishes a connection to a PostgreSQL database, creates tables for storing different types of data, and populates these tables with information fetched from MongoDB.
+5. Streamlit Interface: The script defines a Streamlit interface providing functionalities for users to interact with the data.
+Users can browse through channels, watch videos, read comments, and perform tasks like collecting new data, migrating it to SQL, and visualizing it.

 Part 1: Importing Necessary Libraries

 The script begins by importing libraries that are essential for different tasks it will perform: